Tier list as of May 2025

 IMPORTANT This Tier List assumes max competency by the player with each character and being able to reliably dodge/counter boss attacks.
 If you're taking minimal damage and can dodge/counterattack everything difficult enemies are throwing at you, the value of tanks/healers goes down dramatically unless they provide some other form of utility/damage to make up for it.

-• S: A character in this tier is as good as a S+ character in their role, but have some kind of flaw that lowers their potential.
-This flaw is not noticeable or detrimental enough to warrant a lower tier placement.
+• B: Similar in strength to an A character, but has a flaw of some kind that diminishes their viability.
+This flaw is not detrimental enough to warrant a lower placement.

 v 1.1.0